 When cyclists are out on the road, they are at a significant disadvantage.
 Unlike the occupants of cars and trucks, motorcyclists do not have an outer shell or thick metal covering surrounding them at the time of a crash.
 Therefore, if the force of an impact knocks them to the ground, they can suffer debilitating and sometimes permanent injuries.

 It is common for people to believe that they can save money by handling their own injury claims.
 Our clients often come to our office with an offer from the insurance company already in hand.
 A good offer isn’t hard to come by; the key is getting the RIGHT one.
-Our experienced attorneys can often increase your recovery amount significantly, so it is worth seeking assistance.
+Our experienced local attorneys can often increase your recovery amount significantly, so it is worth seeking assistance.

 You can concentrate on your physical recovery.
 In the meantime, our lawyers: